mattgipson/stipple-tile-styler/README.md

 ## License

 For now, Stipple Tile Styler (V1) is provided as-is for personal or commercial projects.
 Consider sharing improvements!

+## Roadmap

+TBD (there are a handful of improvements I would like to make)

 ## Support & Feedback